Refined invariants of finite-dimensional Jacobi algebras

 Let $f\colon X\rightarrow Y$ be a threefold flopping contraction, by which we mean that $X$ is a smooth quasi-projective 3-dimensional variety over $\CC$, $Y$ is Gorenstein, and $f$ is birational, with exactly one exceptional fibre, isomorphic to a rational curve $C$.
-Associated to this seemingly innocuous situation is a great deal of rich geometry, captured in part by various enumerative invariants, amongst them the Gopakumar--Vafa invariants $n_{C,1}, n_{C,2},\ldots$.
-For $r$ greater than the \textit{length}\footnote{This term, along with an overview of the classical geometry associated with $Y$, is recalled in Section \ref{flopping_curves_sec}.} $l(C)$ of the curve we have $n_{C,r}=0$.
-Our first main theorem is the following \begin{thmx} There is a categorification of the sequence $n_{C,r},\ldots\in\mathbb{N}$ to a sequence of cohomologically graded GV invariants $\GV_{C,r,0} \ldots\in \mathrm{Ob}(\MMHS)$ in the category of monodromic mixed Hodge structures.
-Each $\GV_{C,r,0}$ is concentrated entirely in cohomological degree zero, is Verdier self-dual, and satisfies $\dim(\GV_{C,r,0})=n_{C,r}$. \end{thmx} In particular, all but the first $l$ cohomological invariants vanish.
-The above cohomological GV invariants give rise to refined GV invariants, in the sense of motivic DT theory.
-The vanishing result makes it reasonable to try to completely calculate the refined invariants of a given flopping contraction, at least if the length is less than three or maybe four.
-These invariants take their place alongside the aforementioned enumerative invariants, or perhaps it would be better to say, above them. \smallbreak Put briefly, the cyclic $A_{\infty}$-deformation theory of $\mathcal{O}_{C_{\reduced}}$ determines an (analytic) superpotential presentation for $A_{\con}$, which determines the above cohomological invariants as vanishing cycle cohomology of intersection complexes.
+Associated to this seemingly innocuous setup is a great deal of rich geometry, captured in part by various enumerative invariants, amongst them the Gopakumar--Vafa invariants $n_{C,1}, n_{C,2},\ldots$.
+The \textit{length} \cite[Page 95--96]{CKM88} $l(C)$ of $C$ can be defined to be the length of the structure sheaf of $C$ at the generic point of $C_{\reduced}$, and $l(C)\leq 6$ \cite[Sec.1]{KaMo92}.
+For $r$ greater than $l(C)$ we have $n_{C,r}=0$, so that the invariants $n_{C,r}$ for $r\in\mathbb{N}$ provide an essentially a finite list of enumerative invariants for the curve.